-Subsection (b) of Section 6 provides the bases upon which a substitute decision-making document may be refused without liability.
 The last paragraph of subsection (b) permits refusal of an otherwise valid substitute decision-making document if the person in good faith believes that the individual for whom decisions will be made is subject to abuse by the decision maker or someone acting in concert with the decision maker (paragraph (5)).
 A refusal under this paragraph is protected if the person makes, or knows another person has made, a report to the governmental agency authorized to protect the welfare of the individual for whom decisions will be made.
 This basis for refusing an otherwise valid substitute decision-making document is also a feature of the Uniform Power of Attorney Act.
-See Unif.
-Power of Atty.
-Act § 120(b)(6) (Alternative A) (2006).
+See id. at § 120(b)(6) (Alternative A) (2006).